Jared Goff Player Prop Bets for NFL Week 6 | Detroit vs. Cincinnati 10/17/2021

 Matchup vs. Cincinnati

-- In one matchup against the Bengals, Goff threw for 372 passing yards, 116.5 yards above his over/under in Sunday's game.
+- In one matchup against the Bengals, Goff had 372 passing yards, 116.5 yards above his over/under for Sunday.

 - Goff threw multiple touchdown passes in that matchup against the Bengals.